An important role supported by Services to Schools

 - is not personally liable for the loss of any books — their role is solely coordination.

-Who can borrow, what you can borrow
+What you can borrow

 Amount of time the role will take